KavyaVee00/CS-5004-Theory/README.md

 ```

-In this example, Camera is an abstract class, but GX750Camera is a concrete class.  since it inherits all methods from Camera and provides concrete implementations for them.
+In this example, Camera is an abstract class, but GX750Camera is a concrete class.
 The record() method in the Camera class is declared as abstract, indicating that the concrete subclass of Camera must provide its own implementation for the record() method.
 When a subclass, such as GX750Camera, extends Camera, it must override the record() method and provide its own implementation, as shown here.

 A difference between concrete and abstract classes is that abstract classes can have both concrete and abstrat methods, but concrete classes can only have concrete methods and cannot have abstract methods.
 Concrete classes are required to provide implementations for all methods, including any abstract methods inherited from their superclass.
 If a class has even one abstract method, it must be declared as abstract itself.